Share This Page

 Dana Foundation Grantee, 2006 – 2009; 2009 – 2012

-Q: Your team is pioneering a new approach to tracking brain function in patients with critical neurological injuries.
+Your team is pioneering a new approach to tracking brain function in patients with critical neurological injuries.
 What is different about this so-called “multimodality monitoring” approach?

-A: Neuro-critical care is a relatively new specialty that focuses on resuscitation and support of people who have suffered catastrophic brain injuries, usually some form of massive stroke, trauma, seizure, or paralysis.
+Stephen A. Mayer: Neuro-critical care is a relatively new specialty that focuses on resuscitation and support of people who have suffered catastrophic brain injuries, usually some form of massive stroke, trauma, seizure, or paralysis.
 My colleagues and I are neurointensivists; essentially, what we are charged to do is to try to support people who are in a coma, to try to do damage control and help get them through it to a point that they can recover and go back to living a meaningful and productive life.

 One might think that this is an impossible task given the severity of these injuries to the brain.
 But we have learned that a lot of our previous notions about what is possible in terms of recovery from brain injury were based on obsolete concepts—for instance, that it’s impossible for the brain to rebuild function.
 We now know that’s not true.